mobiusml/gemlite/README.md

 ## Limitations
 * Only a batch-size of 1 is supported.
 * Only scalar zero-point/scaling for the moment.
-Channel-wise normalization can be done outside the matmul call, but grouping support needs to be integrated.
+Channel-wise normalization can be done outside the matmul call, but grouping support is missing.
 * Odd bitwidths support like 3-bit is broken because they require padding that makes the number of rows not divisible by the number of columns per warp (32).
 There's a way to pad the shared memory with zeros to match the padding and add an `if` statement to avoid accessing indices outside the range, but it doesn't give the correct results for the moment.
 * Maybe it's a better to follow <a href="https://github.com/wangsiping97/FastGEMV">FastGEMV</a>'s idea that uses a predefined chunk-size to be processed by the threads.
 This would allow a more flexible usage of the shared memory.

 ### Citation 📜
 ```
 @misc{badri2024gemlite,
 title  = {Gemlite: Flexible Low-Bit GEMV CUDA Kernels.},
 url    = {https://github.com/mobiusml/gemlite},
-author = {Hicham Badri},
+author = {Hicham Badri, Appu Shaji},
-month  = {July},
+month  = {August},
 year   = {2024}
 ```